Why we go to church.

 Yes, you can build sound Christian faith as a result, and find all the evidence you need to believe in God’s existence.
 Please see the article, “Framework for evidence” to understand what I actually mean by ‘evidence’.

-However … and this may even be a lot harder to accept … if you attend the ‘appropriate’ area of the Church you can witness or even experience what I confidently refer to as ‘obvious evidence‘ of his presence.
+However … and this may be a lot harder to accept at first … IF you attend the ‘appropriate’ area of the Church you CAN witness or even experience what I confidently refer to as ‘obvious evidence‘ of his presence.
 That is, personal and irrefutable evidence.
 It can even be ‘palpable’ at times – you may be able to feel it.
-As the auditor that I was at the time, I seriously analysed my own experiences and the events I witnessed there.
+As the experienced auditor that I was at the time, I seriously analysed my own experiences and the events I witnessed there.
 Then I evaluated the overall results.
 Please open the article, “Is this Spirit stuff real?” and read about that.

-The article following the next one actually leads into that related subject of ‘obvious evidence’.
+The article following the next one, in this section of the website, actually leads into that related subject of ‘obvious evidence’.
 There are a number of articles in this section of the website that expand on the subject.

 4. GAINING ESSENTIAL KNOWLEDGE OF FAITH